oandreduarte/karens.shop/README.md

-Ultra Karen has you covered
+Ultra Karen approves this website